Hacorie/Gene_Finder/README.md

 GENE FINDER
 ========================

-Converted from: Software Design and Development Project
+Adapted from: Software Design and Development Project

 Written By:
 * Nathan Perry